tengcharmaine/tp/docs/UserGuide.md

 **Q**: Can I use `addnote` repeatedly with the same message?<br>
 **A**: Yes!
 ClinicMate does not restrict the number of times you can use the `addnote` command with the same message.

-**Q**: Do you support non-english inputs?
+**Q**: Do you support non-English inputs?
-**A**: We do not have dedicated support for non-english inputs, and some features might not work as expected.
+**A**: We do not have dedicated support for non-English inputs, and some features might not work as expected.
 We recommend using English inputs for the best experience.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>